andreas-levander/ReaktorWebApp/README.md

 2. Put in your database settings in database/database.js and add the tables below
 3. Populate as much history data you want by using/uncommenting fetchReaktorData() in app.js
 4. run app using deno run --allow-all run-locally.js
+5. use react version by npm install and npm start in react-frontend
+6. use js/html version go to http://localhost:7777

 ## Tables: